 - Bring Magnet Close: Hold slowly moving magnetic materials towards metals without allowing both to come into contact with each other.

 - Look Out For Attraction: Observe if there is any pull from the magnetism.
-Pure solid gold will not attract itself to any kind of magnet while plated ones and those mixed with alloys may show some reaction due to non-gold metals present in them.
+Pure solid gold will not attract itself to any magnet, while plated gold and those mixed with alloys may show some reaction due to non-gold metals present in them.

 Factors Affecting Accuracy Of Magnetic Testing For Gold